daveobriencouk/2022.daveobrien.co.uk--next/_workExperiences/maersk.md

 #### Key achievements

 - Architected and executed a proof of concept for an atomic approach using the existing UI library.
-- Integrated modeling into the single-page application.
+- Introduced modeling into the single-page application.
 - Established and enforced a standardised approach to UI component development.